UBC-MDS/PPDS_book/_build/html/_sources/modules/module1/module1_01.md

 comma.

-:::{admonition} Let’s apply what we learned!
+:::{exercise} Let’s apply what we learned!

 1\.
 What are dataframes comparable to?
 a) Text Documents